VirgilSecurity/virgil-iotkit/README.md

 <div id='SDK-usage'/>

 ## SDK usage
-After Virgil IoT SDK installation or building it is necessary to do some steps for its successful usage listed below :
+After Virgil IoT KIT installation or building it is necessary to do some steps for its successful usage listed below :

 - specify configuration headers path.
 - provide user implementations.
 You can select default implementations for some of them.